 You know that Japanese method of decluttering where you pick up everything you own and ask yourself something like, “Does this bring me joy?”

-Well, this next step is kind of like that.
+Well, this one of my travel packing tips and tricks is kind of like that.
 Instead, you go through every item on your packing list and ask, “Do I really need this?”

 (Pssst… if you want to read more about decluttering and organization in your every day life, check out 10 Tricks for Keeping a Spotless House)